 - some life insurance contracts.

 If you live in Scotland, the tax rates are slightly different.
-Find out more on our Scotland Income Tax page.
+Find out more on our Scottish Income Tax page.

 Claiming back tax